-I walked in to Borders Books with a list a book for a client, a book and book on tape for a friend, and a CD for me.
+I walked into a bookstore with a list: a book for a client, a book and audiobook for a friend, and a CD for me.
 Three items nothing complex.

 I went to the “information desk” and presented my needs.
 The lady at the counter, Ms. Janis McCarter, was friendly and smiley.

-The second book (and bookontape) I wanted was Love, Medicine & Miracles (a book about healing), by Bernie Siegel.
-She said, “I don’t have the bookontape but let me take you to the book.
+The second book (and audiobook) I wanted was Love, Medicine & Miracles (a book about healing), by Bernie Siegel.
+She said, “I don’t have the audiobook but let me take you to the book.
 We walk about 50 feet.
-She gets the book off the shelf, and as she’s handing it to me she says, “Would you like me to call Barnes & Noble (across the street) to see if they have the tape?”
+She gets the book off the shelf, and as she’s handing it to me she says, “Would you like me to call Barnes & Noble (across the street) to see if they have the audiobook?”
 I was stunned.
 “Yes, that would be nice.”
 I stammered.

 1. Told me the book was over in the medicine section, and let me go find it.

-2. Told me the book was on isle thirteen, and show me to the aisle.
+2. Told me the book was on aisle thirteen, and show me to the aisle.

 3. Led me to the book and found it for me.